CloudLabsAI-Azure/agentic-ai-lab-files/lab-files/exercise2.md

    ![](./media/ex2img18.png)

 1. Now, test the image analysis functionality.
-Click on **Upload Image** option and navigate to `C:\Labfiles\multimodal\images`, where you will get some of the images for experimenting with the agent.
+Click on **Upload Image** option and navigate to `C:\code-files\multimodal\images`, where you will get some of the images for experimenting with the agent.

    ![](./media/ex2img19.png)